Cosmic curvature on large-scale structures with homogeneous dark energy: Introduction

 Regarding the dynamical dark energy models beyond the $\Lambda$CDM, there are potential degeneracies between the equation of state for dark energy and cosmic curvature.
 This fact necessitates a comprehensive exploration of alternative dark energy models \cite{Clarkson:2007bc,Gao_2020,Wang:2007mza,Gong:2007wx,Alonso:2023oro} with the presence of cosmic curvature.
-In this study, we go beyond the standard $\Lambda$CDM model and delve into dynamical dark energy models in the presence of cosmic curvature.
-Specifically, we consider the $w$CDM and the Chevallier-Polarski-Linder (CPL) \cite{Chevallier:2000qy,Linder:2002et} model.
-The $w$CDM model features a dark energy equation of state that remains static over time but can take various values, including the cosmological constant's value of $-1$.
-On the other hand, the CPL model introduces dynamic variations in the equation of state of dark energy.
+Specifically, we consider the $w_0$CDM and the Chevallier-Polarski-Linder (CPL) \cite{Chevallier:2000qy,Linder:2002et} model.
+The $w_0$CDM model features a dark energy equation of state that remains static over time but can take various values, including the cosmological constant's value of $-1$.
+On the other hand, the CPL model introduces dynamical variations in the equation of state of dark energy.
 By adopting these models, we aim to scrutinize the potential degeneracies between the equation of state for dark energy and cosmic curvature and the implications of these in the cosmological dynamics.

-While most of the studies often assume the homogeneity of dark energy, particularly evident in the $\Lambda$CDM model where dark energy exhibits no fluctuations, we incorporate these fluctuations in our study in the first place.
-Inclusion of these fluctuations on large scales is important even in dark energy models like $w$CDM and CPL \cite{PhysRevD.81.103513,Batista:2021uhb,Bamba:2011ih,Matsumoto:2014wca,Dinda:2018ojk}.
-Thus, these dark energy perturbations have the potential impact on large-scale structure formation \citep{Jassal:2005qc,Bagla:1993qq,Jassal:2004ej}.
-To accomplish this, we study a robust mathematical framework that integrates dark energy perturbations within the framework of first-order general relativistic perturbation theory.
-It is essential to note that while the theoretical derivation is carried out in this part of the study, the actual data analysis, focusing on realistic dark energy models such as quintessence and k-essence featuring fluctuations, will be investigated in the subsequent section of our research.